-I build reinforcement-learning environments at Mechanize, Inc that frontier AI labs use to train agents on extremely long-horizon software engineering tasks.
+I build environments at Mechanize, Inc that frontier AI labs use to train and evaluate coding agents on long-horizon software engineering tasks.

-I'm also on leave from Stanford (mathematics and computer science).
+I'm also on leave from Stanford, where I studied mathematics.
 Previously, I've worked on empirical economics research in innovation and patents, primarily using language models as a measurement instrument.
 I also competed nationally in mathematics and policy debate competitions.

 Prior research at the intersection of machine learning and economics.
 Full abstracts on the papers page.